What happens after a story’s climactic moment? What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?

 Purpose of Falling Action

-Depending on the type of work you are writing, your story may do better without falling action.
-Plot-driven stories like thrillers, mysteries, or action writings, choose to abruptly end their story after the climax occurs.
-They do this to leave their audience on edge, or keep them guessing and engaged for a sequel.
+Depending on the type of work you are writing, your story may do better without a falling action.
+Plot-driven stories like thrillers, action or mysteries, often end abruptly following the climax.
+Highly-charged stories tend to lose their narrative drive quickly once the hero is safe and peace has been restored.

-Within character-driven plots however, authors use falling action to bring closure to the reader.
-After connecting and investing into the characters’ lives, the reader craves resolution.
-They desire emotional relief knowing the characters they loved made it through to the other side of their journey.
+With character-driven stories however, authors use falling action to bring closure to the reader.
+After investing in the complexity of the characters’ lives, the reader craves greater emotional resolution.

 Falling Action resolves Conflict

-The falling action is also used to resolve any remaining conflict.
-The author can use this time to tie up any loose ends, but they may also choose to leave some questions open-ended, unanswered or even ambiguous, depending on the dramatic questions that was established in the beginning of of the story.
+The author can use this time to tie up any loose ends, but they may also choose to leave some questions open-ended, unanswered or even ambiguous, depending on the dramatic questions that was established in the beginning of the story.
+Even a tragic story has a falling action in which the reader or audience experiences the resulting consequence of the protagonist’s fatal choice.

 Emphasizing Character Development

 Finally, falling action emphasizes a character’s development.
 The final moments of the story, after the protagonist has come to terms with their new truth, shapes the reader’s overall experience and understanding of the story.
-As they see the aftermath of the protagonist’s journey, they begin to piece together the theme the author was conveying throughout the story.
-The protagonist is now entering back into the daily mundane of life but they are forever changed.
+The aftermath of the protagonist’s climactic battle provides context for the story’s theme.
+The falling action shows the protagonist’s metaphorical “return home” while showing how they are now forever changed.

 How will they handle this change?

-Falling action spends time answering these questions in order to add thematic depth and show the final transformations of the protagonist.
+The falling action answers these questions in order to add thematic depth and illustrate the protagonist’s final transformation.

 Your Secret Weapon